barend/java-iban/docs/index.md

 ### Version History

+#### 1.7.0: unreleased
+* Moved some private fields out of `IBANFieldsCompat` into `CountryCodes`.
+Any code that accesses these through reflection will break.

 #### 1.6.1: 20 September 2019
 * "Bad input" exception messages no longer echo the input ([#14][i14]).
 * No changes to IBAN formats